tddfellow/tddfellow.github.io/source/_posts/2016-02-05-why-are-you-slow.markdown

 I was slowed down by bad code horrible amount of times.
 I come to be sick of it.
 I don't want to be slow, because I am trying to go fast.
 I want my tool to be clean, I want my creations to be manageable, and I don't want to fear the code, I have created, or anyone else have created.
-And I want to go fast and while enjoying it!
+And I want to go fast while enjoying it!

 Trust me, I met lots of developers during my career.
 Not as much as heroes of our industry have met, but **enough** to be able to tell you, that **every